"Koh" in Thai means island, therefore it is necessary to travel by boat to get to the island.

 There are several ways to get from Bangkok to Koh Tao.
 Because it is an island you will need to take several forms of transport and there is a choice of routes.
 There are several options available, including the following, starting with the most expensive through to the cheapest.

-Bangkok to Koh Samui with Bangkok Airways and from Samui by boat to Koh Tao.
-Both Lomprayah Catamaran and Seatran run twice daily ferry trips to Koh Tao, however the last departure is at 13.30 pm so if your flights arrives later than this time you will need to spend the night on Koh Samui.
+Bangkok to Koh Samui with Bangkok Airways and Nok Air and from Samui by boat to Koh Tao.
+Both Lomprayah Catamaran and Seatran run several ferry trips to Koh Tao, however the last departure is at 13.30 pm for Seatran and 5pm for Lomprayah so if your flights arrives later than this time you will need to spend the night on Koh Samui.

 Bangkok Airways has 11-13 flights daily so it should be possible to book a flight that arrives before 13.00 pm.